 What is Donorbox?

-Donorbox is a platform-agnostic, embeddable donation app that can be as cheap as $0 a month.
+Donorbox is a platform-agnostic, embeddable donation app that is designed for simplicity.
 Just add the donation button, custom form, or page link to your website and you can start accepting donations immediately.
 That includes advanced functionality like recurring donors, suggested amounts, and corporate matching.

 By platform agnostic, I mean that Donorbox doesn’t care what tools you use, or where your website is hosted.
 It can go anywhere you’re able to copy-paste HTML code or add a link.
 And it can integrate with any software that uses Zapier, so it’s easy to swap in and out as your needs change.